zhxinyu/cosan/ModelDesignDoc.md

-# linear Model Design Document
+# linear Model Design Document V0.8

 ##### Author: Xinyu Zhang (UNI)

 ## Introduction and
-This part offers classes and functions that fit `CosanData` into linear equations.
+This part offers classes and functions that fit `CosanData` into linear models.
 ##### CosanModel

 ##### CosanLasso